InfusionBot/Welcome-Bot/README.md

 ## Questions?

 Do you have question?
-Don't hesitate to join our [discord server](https://discord.gg/xxU7akJNbC) and ask for help.
+Don't hesitate to join our [discord] and ask for help.

 ## Roadmap